 It is suggested that you take care of your lifestyle before you plan for an IVF treatment.
 Losing weight if you are overweight, refraining from smoking and drinking, and avoiding non-prescribed medication will help in reducing your chances of miscarriage after the procedure.

 It is very important that you take your medicines after the IVF religiously and do not miss even a single dose.
 In some cases, missing even a single dose may cause a miscarriage.
 Get clear indications from your doctor about the administration of various medicines and their proper interval.

 7. Stay Away From Infections

 Infections such as STDs, Toxoplasmosis, Listeria and other such infections may increase the chances of a miscarriage.
 Taking an MMR shot may help you fight with various infections.
 Talk to your doctor if you have not taken an MMR shot.

 Sometimes the fertility treatments may take a toll on your cervix and thus make it more prone to opening up during an early pregnancy, which may result in a miscarriage.
 A cervical stitch may help in reducing your chances of miscarriage.
 You can talk to your doctor about getting a cervical stitch and if you had experienced any other cervical complications in the past, bring it to your doctor’s notice.

-You may feel discouraged to use a donor egg to get pregnant but if you want to get pregnant be realistic.
-If you are 42 or above, the rate of miscarriage is high up to 50 percent, the live birth rate with your own egg may only be 10-15 per cent, and your baby may be at high risk of having chromosomal abnormalities.
+You may feel discouraged to use a donor egg to get pregnant but if you want to get pregnant and are older, then you may have to use donor eggs.
+If you are 42 or above, the rate of miscarriage is high up to 50 per cent, the live birth rate with your own egg may only be 10-15 per cent, and your baby may be at high risk of having chromosomal abnormalities.
 A donor egg takes care of all these three problems.